- Police Department

-SMART is a special investigation task force that investigates major accidents, usually involving serious injury or fatalities.
+SMART is a special investigation task force that investigates major accidents, usually involving serious injuries or fatalities.
 The Park Forest Police Department has two personnel assigned to this unit.
-Assigned members received specialized traffic crash investigation training and remain on call 24-hours a day to respond to major accidents throughout the Chicagoland area.
-Members train monthly and receive additional advanced training throughout their assignment.
+Assigned members received specialized traffic crash investigation training and remain on call 24 hours a day to respond to major accidents throughout the Chicagoland area.
+Members train monthly and receive additional advanced training throughout their assignments.

 South Suburban Major Crimes Task Force

 All detectives are members of this specialized homicide investigation task force, responding to homicides and other major crimes throughout the 6th and 5th districts of Cook County on a rotating basis.
 Members are certified in homicide investigation and are on call 24 hours a day.